Skip to content

 num_history_messages: null

-compress_tool_results: true
+compress_tool_results: false

 max_tool_calls_from_history: null